unixsam/cv/README.md

 I’ve worked on freelance projects solidly since 2008.
 Projects include dozens of Wordpress blogs, Moodle sites and plugin development.
 #### Source Cog
 ##### Hosting Platform Founder - LAMP/WHM/PHP - 2009-2011
 My stab at creating a web app store in 2009.
 One click installs of hundreds of web apps like Wordpress, Joomla, Drupal etc...
-Built into hundreds of sights but the realties and the costs of running a hosting business mean’t I handed my customers off to site5.com in 2011.
+Built into hundreds of sights but the realties and the costs of running a hosting business meant I passed the business to Site5 in 2011.
 #### eLearning Partnership
 ##### eLearning Provider Cofounder - Moodle/PHP - 2008-2010
 The eLearning Partnership I started with Clifford Andrews, PGCE in teacher training.
-Together we developed e-learning websites and courses that went to multiple thousands of users.
+Together we developed e-learning websites and courses that went to tens of thousands of users.
 In 2010 Clifford took over the eLearning Partnership as a whole.
 #### Norwich School of Flying
 ##### Operations Assistant - 2004-2008
 Duties included dealing with customers bookings and payments face to face and over the phone, booking aircraft out with ATC and orginising refueling and preflight checks.